sonniebailey/sonniebailey.github.io/about-content.md

 - We don't touch your money.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.

 - This service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.

+- Fairhaven Wealth has had many happy clients You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

 More information is below.
 (A *lot* more information!)